After backlash, Amazon to boost pay for longtime workers

-NEW YORK (AP) — Amazon, facing a backlash from longtime warehouse workers who say its $15 hourly minimum wage wouldn't benefit them, will now provide a bigger raise.
+NEW YORK (AP) — Amazon, facing a backlash from longtime warehouse employees who say its $15 hourly minimum wage wouldn't benefit them, will now provide a bigger raise to those workers.

 The company said Wednesday that "slight adjustments" are being made this week, and workers who already made $15 an hour will get more than the $1 an hour raise promised last week.
-The company said the raise will differ by warehouse and affect a small amount of employees, but declined to say how many.
+The raise will differ by warehouse and affect a small amount of employees, but Amazon declined to say how many.

+When Amazon announced last week that it would boost its hourly minimum wage to $15, it also cut two benefits: monthly bonuses and another that gave workers Amazon stock.
+Several employees told The Associated Press last week that they expected to earn less because of the cut benefits.

-A worker at a Maryland warehouse, who spoke to The Associated Press on the condition of anonymity for fear of being fired, said employees were told Tuesday that they would now get a raise of $1.25 an hour after Nov.
+A worker at a Maryland warehouse, who spoke on the condition of anonymity for fear of being fired, said employees were told Tuesday that they would get a raise of $1.25 an hour after Nov.
 1. That's 25 cents more an hour than what they were told last week.

 Contact Joseph Pisani at http://twitter.com/josephpisani